-Eating food and seeing a movie immediately afterwards (or vice versa) is a time-honored tradition.
-Whether you’re on a date, catching a matinee with your roommate, or seeing a movie by yourself because your AC broke again, it’s important that you don’t end up starving and having to resort to under-buttered popcorn that cost $16.
+Eating food and seeing a movie immediately afterwards (or vice-versa) is a time-honored tradition.
+Whether you’re on a date, catching a matinee with your roommate, or seeing a movie by yourself because your AC broke again, it’s important that you don’t end up starving and having to resort to under-buttered popcorn that costs $16.

-Below, we’ve selected 12 major movie theaters in Los Angeles and a great restaurant nearby where you should eat before or after the show, ensuring that even if the movie is terrible, the night is still salvageable.
+Below, we’ve selected great restaurants near 12 major movie theaters in Los Angeles, ensuring that even if the movie is terrible, the night is still salvageable.

 Pacific Theaters at The grove

-The goal is always to spend as little time inside The Grove as possible.
-Go to Escuela Taqueria.
+If the goal is to spend as little time inside The Grove as possible, go to Escuela Taqueria.
 The tiny Mexican spot on Beverly has a relaxed atmosphere, good tacos across-the-board, and the only true BYOB policy in the neighborhood.
-If there’s a preferred way to enter The Grove on a Saturday night, it’s with half a bottle of chardonnay in your bag and a few pork rib tacos in your stomach.
+If there’s a preferred way to handle The Grove on a Saturday night, it’s with half a bottle of chardonnay in your bag and a few pork rib tacos in your stomach.

 Arclight Culver city

 Pasta Sisters’ second location in Culver City is similar to the original in that you have to order at the counter - but this place is pretty different otherwise.
 The space is massive (with two separate dining rooms and patios), there’s an expanded menu (you’re going to want that beef stew with polenta), and they even have a liquor license.
-Which is especially important right now, since you’re about to see your ninth superhero film of the year and the first eight didn’t entertain you.
+That last bit may be especially important right now, since you’re about to see your ninth superhero film of the year and the first eight didn’t entertain you.

-Daichan is a tiny stripmall spot in Studio City that specializes in Japanese soul food like spicy curry udon, Japanese-style fried chicken, cold soba, and gigantic tempura rice bowls.
-But the main draw at this family-run cafe is the “original poki bowl” - Daichan was cranking out giant portions of fresh fish on top of rice and lettuce decades before chopped raw fish in plastic bowls became part of the LA food pyramid.
-It’s huge and tastes incredible.
+Daichan is a tiny strip-mall spot in Studio City that specializes in Japanese soul food like spicy curry udon, Japanese-style fried chicken, cold soba, and gigantic tempura rice bowls.
+But the main draw at this family-run cafe is the “original poki bowl” - Daichan was cranking out giant portions of fresh fish on top of rice and lettuce decades before diced raw fish in plastic bowls became part of the LA food pyramid.
+Their version is huge and tastes incredible.

 Arclight Beach Cities

-In a stripmall in downtown El Segundo, Workshop Enoteca looks a bit like a suburban chain restaurant on the inside, but don’t let that deter you.
+Located in a downtown El Segundo strip mall, Jame Enoteca looks a bit like a suburban chain restaurant on the inside, but don’t let that deter you.
 This tiny Italian spot makes some incredible pasta.
 The beef cheek scarpinocc is our favorite right now, but the mandilli (handkerchief pasta with pesto) and the bavette with rock shrimp ragu should also hit the table.
 You’re going to walk out very full, but what’s a Steven Soderbergh film without a little cat nap in the middle?